 Some brands, like Newman’s Own, makes no bones about their brand personality.
 Paul Newman’s face is on the brand.
 When the consumer sees it smiling at her in the store, she identifies the Paul Newman character and the roles he’s played with the product.
 The roles have been charming leading roles, with a certain amount of integrity.
 Celebrity brand names can convey the popular perceptions the consumer has of the particular celebrity and transfer those perceptions to the product itself.

 What we like about using the brand name to initiate the brand personality is that you are taking advantage of one more opportunity in a very limited environment to get your message across.
 It’s an element that helps the consumer remember your product, identify it, and look for it again in the future.
-The retail environment is so harsh, limited and competitive, that you, as a brand builder in this space, need to seize upon every opportunity to send your message right from your physical product.
+The retail environment is so harsh, limited and competitive.
+You, as a brand builder in this space, need to seize upon every opportunity to send your message right from your physical product.

 2. Brand Logo.
 Does your logo have personality?

 If a picture is worth 1000 words, a picture that evokes a human response is worth 1000 sales in the retail environment.
-Logos that incorporate a heart shape for instance, convey affection, caring, and loyalty.
+Logos that incorporate a heart shape, for instance, convey affection, caring, and loyalty.
 Logos that depict human hands or arms in action can convey security, strength, or power.

 For instance, the famous Arm & Hammer baking soda brand logo is a classic example.
-The logo of a strong arm clutching a large hammer ready to strike reinforces the brands archetype of strength, dependability, and effectiveness.
+The logo of a strong arm clutching a large hammer ready to strike reinforces the brand’s archetype of strength, dependability, and effectiveness.
 Consumers imagine the hammer in their own hands, powerfully helping them complete their job.
 They identify with the human image and brand personality.

 When we started Barefoot Wine, we looked for a logo that our consumer could identify with from a human standpoint.
-We chose the human bare foot print because it evoked a friendly response in several ways.
+We chose the human bare footprint because it evoked a friendly response in several ways.
 It’s the way wine was originally made, stomping the grapes with a bare foot.
 It’s a recreational image because when you are barefoot you’re relaxing, on the beach, and enjoying life.
 Plus the logo was the same as the name so it gave us a double whammy in the marketplace by reinforcing the name.

 3. Brand Label.
 Does your label communicate the traits of your brand personality?